indygreg/PyOxidizer/docs/faq.rst

 Why Build Another Python Application Packaging Tool?
 ====================================================

-It is true that several other *turn Python into distributable applications* tools exist! :ref:`comparisons` attempts to exhaustively compare ``PyOxidizer`` to these myriad of tools.
+It is true that several other tools exist to turn Python code into distributable applications!
+:ref:`comparisons` attempts to exhaustively compare ``PyOxidizer`` to these myriad of tools.
 (If a tool is missing or the comparison incomplete or unfair, please file an issue so Python application maintainers can make better, informed decisions!)